MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/scenes.md

 **CanvasExample**

 Shows a collection of UX components built on the Unity Canvas.
-These UX components are built on XRI, support full XR interactions, but are also authored in Canvas and support traditional interactions with mouse, keyboard, and gamepad.
+These UX components are built on XRI and support full XR interactions, but are also authored in Canvas and support traditional interactions with mouse, keyboard, and gamepad.

 **DialogExample**